--Student's name -Address -Telephone listing -Electronic mail address -Photograph -Date and place of birth -Dates of attendance -Grade level -Demographic information -Participation in officially recognized activities and sports -Degrees, honors, and awards -The most recent educational agency or institution attended -Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems that cannot be used to access education records without a PIN, password, etc. (A student's social security number, in whole or in part, cannot be used for this purpose.)
+-Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems that cannot be used to access education records without a PIN, password, etc. (A student's social security number, in whole or in part, cannot be used for this purpose.)